stegro/jeopardyML/README.md

   * controls are supposed to be done with keyboard as much as possible, to avoid the mouse pointer on the screen.
   * you may put arbitrary XHTML content into the clues and solutions
+  * if there is a file 'think_theme.mp3' in the folder then this audio will be played during category intro and at the scores screen.
+Due to filesize and legal reasons, such an audio file is not included in this repository, but you can find it elsewhere on the web (search for 'jeopardy think theme').

 ### Controls: